Greensburg Athletic Association: Decline

-Greensburg's first game that season was against, their rivals, Latrobe.
-The game was played on a field, so muddy that the game had to be delayed at one point so that mud could be removed from the eyes, nose, mouth and ears of Latrobe's Ed Abbaticchio, who was buried in the mud on one of his carries.
-Latrobe went on to win the game 6-0 (4-0 by other accounts).
+Greensburg's first game that season was against their rivals, Latrobe.
+The game was played on a field so muddy that the game had to be delayed at one point so that mud could be removed from the eyes, nose, mouth and ears of Latrobe's Ed Abbaticchio, who was buried in the mud on one of his carries.
+Latrobe went on to win the game 6–0 (4–0 by other accounts).
 The 1898 season would go on to be marred with another loss to Latrobe, and ties against Duquesne Country and Athletic Club and the Pittsburgh Athletic Club.
 However, the team later turned things around to finish the season strong.
-In the final game of the season, Greensburg beat rival Latrobe 6-0 at Latrobe.
-According to the Greensburg Daily Tribune, the end of the game was marred by stoning and spitting on Greensburg players and fans, “boorish conduct by ruffians,” resulting in one player being injured when he was hit on the head by a rock.
+In the final game of the season, Greensburg beat rival Latrobe 6–0 at Latrobe.
+According to the Greensburg Daily Tribune, the end of the game was marred by stoning and spitting on Greensburg players and fans, "boorish conduct by ruffians," resulting in one player being injured when he was hit on the head by a rock.

-At the end of the season, against their club's wishes, Greensburg's Charles Rinehart and George Barclay played in the very first pro football all-star game for the 1898 Western Pennsylvania All-Star football team, against the Duquesne Country and Athletic Club, on December 3, 1898.
-The all-star team was put together by Latrobe manager, Dave Berry and resulted in 16-0 Duquesne win.
+At the end of the season, against their club's wishes, Greensburg's Charles Rinehart and George Barclay played in the first pro football all-star game for the 1898 Western Pennsylvania All-Star football team, against the Duquesne Country and Athletic Club, on December 3, 1898.
+The all-star team was put together by Latrobe manager Dave Berry and resulted in 16–0 Duquesne win.
 For reasons that are still unclear, Greensburg leaders opposed the game and did their best to discourage their players from taking part.

 After an apparent decline in financial resources and interest, professional football in Greensburg and Latrobe underwent a one-year hiatus in 1899.
 Some efforts were made to reorganize a team around a core of local members of the 1898 squad, which would have to be shored up by obtaining some Latrobe players.
-However this effort never materialized.
+This effort never materialized.
 When the 1899 season began, most of the top Greensburg players of the year before were playing for either Greensburg's rivals in Pittsburgh or for other teams as far away as Newark, New Jersey.
 As result of not having a Greensburg or Latrobe team in 1899, the football clubs from Pittsburgh completed their schedules by playing teams mainly from eastern Pennsylvania.